ericsnekbytes/jupyterlab/docs/source/extension/jupyterlab_plugins.rst

 swapped out so that users (or other teams inside your company, for example) can easily modify small pieces of your extension.

-Let's take a very quick look at a basic "Application Plugin" (you will learn extra details about application plugins later):
+At the highest level, a JupyterLab plugin is a Javascript object with several metadata fields.
+Let's take a quick look at an example below (this is an "application plugin", you will learn more about those later):

 .. code-block:: typescript